rakib91221/StableGen/README.md

 These are the main operational buttons and initial setup tools, generally found near the top of the StableGen panel:

-* **Generate / Cancel Generation (Main Button):** This is the primary button to start the AI texture generation process for all visible meshes based on your current settings.
+* **Generate / Cancel Generation (Main Button):** This is the primary button to start the AI texture generation process for meshe objects based on your current settings.
 It communicates with the ComfyUI backend.
 While processing, the button changes to "Cancel Generation," allowing you to stop the current task.
 Progress bars will appear below this button during generation.
 * **Bake Textures:** Converts the dynamic, multi-projection material StableGen creates on your meshes into a single, standard UV-mapped image texture per object.
 This is essential for exporting or simplifying scenes.
 You can set the resolution and UV unwrapping method for the bake.
 This option is crucial for finalizing your AI-generated textures into a portable format.
 * **Add Cameras:** Helps you quickly set up multiple viewpoints.
 It creates a circular array of Blender cameras around the active object (if "Object" center type is chosen) or the current 3D view center.
 You can specify the number of cameras and interactively adjust their positions before finalizing.
 * **Collect Camera Prompts:** Cycles through all cameras in your scene, allowing you to type a specific descriptive text prompt for each viewpoint (e.g., "front view," "close-up on face").
 These per-camera prompts are used in conjunction with the main prompt if `Use camera prompts` is enabled in `Viewpoint Blending Settings`.